The Face of Higher Values

 Now when Alma expresses she does so in a confessional but not at all in a creative manner.
 When she lies next to Elisabet and talks of how much she was in love with one man and her relationship now with another, she does so with not only an assumption that Elisabet will listen, even if she worries that she might be boring her, but that it remains within the confines of life and not material for a creative opportunity.
 She acts in the good faith of the person who believes in reality as an end initself, and not of the artist for whom experience is awaiting transformation.
 However while it is hardly fair to indict Elisabet for her aesthetic vampirism, it is surely reasonable to question her behaviour in the letter to her husband.
 Yet this is a private letter (no matter if it hasn't been sealed) Elisabet sends to her husband, that has been looked at by Alma before she can know what it contains.
 If an artist is allowed to glean from experience the reality of people's lives; the notion of someone opening another's letter out of curiosity is seen as an incursion on someone's privacy.
 One may ask then what is it that makes the former acceptable and the latter not, and is it simply a problem of ethics, or does aesthetics contain a wider alibi?
 Perhaps the problem both with the letter written and the letter opened is that what we have is idle gossip in the first instance and idle curiosity in the latter.
 Each gesture lacks an ethical or aesthetic ideal.
 If it is reasonable for Alma to speak about her feelings to Elisabet, and reasonable for Elisabet to channel that into a creative function, then this is within the realm of social values and aesthetic values, but the other actions are neither confessional nor creative.
 They serve no higher function.

 It as though much of Bergman's work has tried to find a place within the confessional and the aesthetic that aspires to some higher ideal.
 When Bergman is reminded of an earlier comment he made, that "I'd prostitute my talents if it would further my cause, steal if there was no other way out, kill my friends or anyone else if it would help my art", he claimed this was the insecure Bergman, someone who "is unsure of himself, worried about his position."
-It is a low comment, again serving no higher function, and what counts in Bergman's work, so often, is the capacity to turn lower functions into higher ones, to transform the reality he works with into a value that justifies the utilising of the real.
+(Ingmar Bergman Interviews) It is a low comment, again serving no higher function, and what counts in Bergman's work, so often, is the capacity to turn lower functions into higher ones, to transform the reality he works with into a value that justifies the utilising of the real.

 Yet at the same time one may ask could this not be done within a realist aesthetic, where Persona more than most Bergman films works with indiscernible worlds, worlds where we cannot readily differentiate dream from non-dream, the film world from a comment on that world?
 As Martyn Auty says, in Movies of the Sixties, "Alma can never be sure if Elisabet visited her room at night during their stay in the summer house", and "Bergman reveals within the film the action of the movie projector and interrupts the narrative mid-flow with a false breakdown (torn sprocket holes and burnt frames)".
 However, the self-reflexivity of the film and the collapsing of the diegesis into indiscernible worlds are instances of a problem with being consistent with what we have so far explored.
-When Bergman was asked in an interview how he sees himself he replied: "Not as some uniform, clearly defined phenomenon.
+When Bergman was asked how he sees himself he replied: "Not as some uniform, clearly defined phenomenon.
 Rather as something in continuous motion.
 But that's probably a very common feeling with artists."
 How does one aesthetically contain within this feeling the broadest ethical problem except through finding a form with which to contain it whilst at the same time questioning that containment?
 In the scene where it seems that Alma and Elisabet's husband are making love in the background while Elisabet looks out to the camera in the foreground, Bergman finds a form for compressed feeling that would open up the problem he so often explored of the dissolving self, but here he also adds to it the dissolution of the diegesis, and the collapse of the very film we are watching.
 It is as if the wake of his own well-documented bout of ill-health the previous year, he wanted to document the notion of collapse in as many different ways within the one film, but always working out of the problem of the aesthetic and returning to his preoccupation with the face.